Multicalibration for Modeling Censored Survival Data with Universal Adaptability: Theoretical Analysis

-Our algorithm's guarantee for multicalibration under Definition~\ref{def:multicali} remains to be elucidated.
-Recall that the Definition~\ref{def:multicali} involves the auditing-related collection of functions $\mathcal{H}$, and indeed the richness of $\mathcal{H}$ significantly impacts the calibration.
-We impose the following assumption that facilitates the theoretical analysis. \begin{ass} The auditing algorithm $\mathcal{A}$ agnostically learns a symmetric class $\sH$ such that $ |h(\cdot)| \le C_{\sH}$ for some positive constant $C_{\sH} > 0 $, for every $h \in \sH$. \end{ass}
+Ensuring that our algorithm satisfies the multicalibration guarantee, as defined in Definition~\ref{def:multicali}, is crucial.
+This definition involves an auditing-related collection of functions, denoted as $\sH$, whose richness significantly influences the calibration quality.
+To facilitate theoretical analysis, we impose the following assumption: \begin{assumption} The auditing algorithm $\mathcal{A}$ agnostically learns a symmetric class $\sH$ such that $ |h(\cdot)| \le C_{\sH}$ for some positive constant $C_{\sH} > 0 $, for every $h \in \sH$. \end{assumption} To be more specific, it states that $\mathcal{A}$ is capable of identifying a function class $\mathcal{H}$ such that all of its functions satisfy multicalibration empirically, i.e.,

-Establishing the uniform bound involves bounding the empirical error from random samples and the error incurred from using the pseudo observations.
-By considering pseudo observations and their associated estimators as functionals, we can rigorously study them in the functional analysis framework~\citep{dudley2011concrete}.
-The analysis of pseudo observations is based on a von Mises expansion~\citep{vaart_1998, graw2009pseudo,overgaard2017asymptotic}.
-Specifically, we have the expansion